ericoh17/doc_project/doc_car_model.md

 Zip code level predictors
 =========================

-To account for zip code level covariates, we merge the DOC data with the Census Bureau's American Community Survey, containing information about poverty and income levels for Census tract groups.
-For more detail on how this was done, see [link\_doc\_census.R](https://github.com/ericoh17/doc_project/blob/master/link_doc_census.R).
+We want our model to account for zip code level predictors that might be predictive of the number of releases.
+To do so, we merge the DOC data with the Census Bureau's American Community Survey, containing information about poverty and income levels for Census tract groups.
+We utilize [crosswalk files](https://www.huduser.gov/portal/datasets/usps_crosswalk.html) from the U.S. Department of Housing and Urban Development's Office of Policy Development and Research to relate Philadelphia zip codes to Census tract groups.

+From the American Community Survey (ACS), we obtain information about the proportion of households in various states of poverty.
+Specifically, the ACS has data on the proportion of the population in seven different brackets of income-to-poverty line ratios: \[0, 0.5), \[0.5, 1), \[1, 1.25), \[1.25, 1.5), \[1.5, 1.85), \[1.85, 2), and \[2+).
+For example, the \[0.5, 1) bracket represents families with income between 50% of the poverty line and the poverty line, where the poverty line is determined by the Census Bureau according to the size and number of children of a household.

+From this poverty data, we create a single measure of poverty for each zip code by calculating a weighted sum of the proportion of households in each of the seven poverty brackets:

+$$
+\\text{poverty}\_{i} = \\sum\_{j=1}^7 w\_j q\_{i,j}
+$$
+ *q*<sub>*i*, *j*</sub> is the proportion of households in zip code *i* that are in poverty bracket *j* and *w*<sub>*j*</sub> is the weight given to poverty bracket *j*.
+We use decreasing weights w = \[1, 5/6, 4/6, 3/6, 2/6, 1/6, 0\] to give higher poverty brackets more weight.
+Thus, the poverty measure ranges from 0 to 1, with higher values indicating a higher level of poverty.

+For more detail on how all of the above was done, see [link\_doc\_census.R](https://github.com/ericoh17/doc_project/blob/master/link_doc_census.R).

 CAR priors to account for spatial correlation
 =============================================